Ideas for going beyond the plastic bag ban 101 and transforming your weekly shop into a walk in the wilderness.

 So many great manufacturers have cottoned onto the plastics problem and you’ll find more and more foods in glass packaging or recyclable packaging, like soups, milks, yoghurts and juices.
 Better yet, once you’re done, you’ll have another jar to add to your bulk food storage posse, or to add a few more flowers around your home.

-For the stuff you can’t avoid, REDcycle will recycle a host of soft plastics, which will help you reduce your waste dramatically, as a last resort.
-Here’s the list of what you can recycle with REDcycle, and another one for where to find the recycle points.
+For the stuff you can’t avoid, REDcycle will recycle a host of soft plastics and foil wrappers like chip and biscuit packets, which will help reduce your waste dramatically.
+Here’s the list of what you can recycle with REDcycle, and conveniently Coles and Woolworths have drop-off points, as well as a number of other places - here's the full list.

 Comments will be approved before showing up.